Automated journalism: Credibility and quality

 A 2017 Nieman Reports article by Nicola Bruno discusses whether or not machines will replace journalists and addresses concerns around the concept of automated journalism practices.
 Ultimately, Bruno came to the conclusion that AI would assist journalists, not replace them.
-"No automated software or amateur reporter will ever replace a good journalist", she said.
+"No automated software or amateur reporter will ever replace a good journalist", he said.

-In 2020, however, Microsoft did just that - replacing 27 journalists with AI.
+In 2020, however, Microsoft did just that – replacing 27 journalists with AI.
 One staff member was quoted by The Guardian as saying: “I spend all my time reading about how automation and AI is going to take all our jobs, and here I am – AI has taken my job.”
 The journalist went on to say that replacing humans with software was risky, as existing staff were careful to stick to “very strict editorial guidelines” which ensured that users were not presented with violent or inappropriate content when opening their browser, for example.

 In June 2024, Reuters Institute published their Digital News Report for 2024.
 In a survey of people in America and Europe, Reuters Institute reports that 52% and 47% respectively are uncomfortable with news produced by "mostly AI with some human oversight", and 23% and 15% respectively report being comfortable.
 42% of Americans and 33% of Europeans reported that they were comfortable with news produced by "mainly human with some help from AI".
 The results of global surveys reported that people were more uncomfortable with news topics including politics (46%), crime (43%), and local news (37%) produced by AI than other news topics.

+Research suggests that trust levels in AI-generated news are influenced by such things as disclosure practices, accountability mechanisms and the amount of human involvement in the creation of the content.

+Questions and debates about transparency and disclosure practices have become more common as governments and organizations develop frameworks and recommendations for the governance of AI-generated content.